Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Analysis

-Second, we consider the influence of the number of important features selected on the accuracy/Fscore of the detection model, as observed in Fig. \ref{fig:results-on-number-features-used}.
-In this experiment, the number of branches is set to 25, and the dimensionality of representation vector $\textbf{z}^{(i)}$ is 50.
-We rank the importance of features based on Equation (\ref{eq:w_i}), and select the top numbers of features by using Equation (\ref{eq:z_fs}) to obtain both training/testing sets to input the RF classifier.
-We can draw two interesting things.
-The first thing is when the number of features selected is greater than a threshold, the accuracy and Fscore obtained by the features selected are stable, and they cannot be significantly decreased.
-This shows that the MIAEFS can diversify features from multiple inputs to obtain such generalization features to facilitate the RF classifier.
-For example, the threshold of the numbers of features selected for IDS2017, NSLKDD, and UNSW, are 10, 20,10, respectively.
-The second thing is that the accuracy and Fscore of the RF classifier decrease if the number of features selected are nearly the dimensionality of $\textbf{z}^{(i)}$.
-For instance, the accuracy and Fscore of the RF classifier obtained by using a greater 20 number of features selected from representation vector $\textbf{z}^{(i)}$ on the UNSW dataset are lower than those by using from 10 to 20 features selected.
-This shows that the sub-encoders of MIAE cannot completely discard the redundant features from the multiple inputs.
-Therefore, MIAEFS provides a solution to select the most important features by adding the feature selection layer $\textbf{h}^{(i)}$ right after the representation layer $\textbf{z}^{(i)}$.
+We consider the influence of the number of important features selected on the accuracy and F-score of the detection model, as shown in Fig.~\ref{fig:results-on-number-features-used}.
+In this experiment, the number of sub-datasets is set to 25, and the dimensionality of the representation vector $\textbf{z}^{(i)}$ is 50.
+We rank feature importance based on Equation (\ref{eq:w_i}) and select the top features using Equation (\ref{eq:z_fs}) for both training and testing sets for the RF classifier.
+Two key observations can be made.
+First, when the number of selected features exceeds a threshold, the accuracy and F-score remain stable.
+This indicates that MIAF can diversify features from multiple inputs to benefit the RF classifier.
+For example, the thresholds for selected features for IDS2017, NSLKDD, and UNSW are 10, 20, and 10, respectively.
+Second, the accuracy and F-score of the RF classifier decrease if the number of selected features approaches the dimensionality of $\textbf{z}^{(i)}$.
+For instance, the accuracy and F-score with more than 20 selected features from the representation vector $\textbf{z}^{(i)}$ on the UNSW dataset are lower than those using 10 to 20 features.
+This indicates that the sub-encoders of MIAE cannot entirely eliminate redundant features from multiple inputs.
+Therefore, MIAF offers a solution for selecting the most important features by adding the feature selection layer $\textbf{h}^{(i)}$ immediately after the representation layer $\textbf{z}^{(i)}$.